Younesfdj/AOC-challenges/README.md

 # About my solutions
 Here it is my solutions for different challenges using Python , the first ones unfortunately i didn't save them so i lost the scripts perhaps i will re-write their scripts later
+-- Make sure to download the txt files dir